 Bean: Arabica and Robusta

 Banned coffee aims to offer a strong but flavorful coffee by blending bitter tasting Robusta beans with flavorful Arabica beans.
-The medium dark roast beans offer up a tasty, bold flavor with refreshing notes of chocolate and berries.
+The medium-dark roast coffee beans offer up a tasty, bold flavor with refreshing notes of chocolate and berries.

 Banned Coffee boast that they have three times the amount of caffeine than popular energy drinks.